| Introduction | ||||||||||||||||||||||||||||||||||||||

 In macOS Catalina, Apple has replaced iTunes with individual applications called Books, TV, Podcasts and - the subject of this exploration - Apple Music.
 Importantly, Apple Music no longer has an option to automatically keep an xml copy of the library available for third party tools (like Playlister).

-This is a sub-project of Playlister, and at some point, will likely to become a stand-alone library that Playlister will be able to use if someone's music library is now managed by Apple Music under macOS Catalina or higher.
+This is a sub-project of Playlister, and is likely to become a stand-alone library that Playlister will be able to use if someone's music library is now managed by Apple Music under macOS Catalina.
+As this is a hobby project, I do not expect to be finished quickly.

-Upon first run, Apple Music imports an original iTunes Library.itl file, if one exists.
+Upon first run, Apple Music imports the original iTunes Library.itl file, and it also seemed to modify that file, though I don't have the ability to re-test to verify this.
 After initial import, Apple Music does not open or do anything further with the iTunes Library.itl file.

 Apple Music creates a folder called Music (inside $HOME/Music),